spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 gRPC is used for communication between Palette VerteX components.
 You can enable the deployment of an additional load balancer for gRPC.
 Host clusters deployed by Palette VerteX use the load balancer to communicate with the Palette VerteX control plane.
 This is an advanced configuration option, and it is not required for most deployments.
 Speak with your support representative before enabling this option.

-If you want to use an external gRPC endpoint, you must provide a valid x509 certificate for the endpoint.
+If you want to use an external gRPC endpoint, you must provide a domain name for the gRPC endpoint and a valid x509 certificate.
 Additionally, you must provide a custom domain name for the endpoint.
-A CNAME DNS record must point to the IP address of the load balancer.
+A CNAME DNS record must point to the IP address of the gRPC load balancer.
 For example, if your Palette VerteX domain name is `vertex.example.com`, you could create a CNAME DNS record for `grpc.vertex.example.com` that points to the IP address of the load balancer dedicated to gRPC.

-The gRPC configuration is required for Palette VerteX to function properly.

 | **Parameters** | **Description** | **Type** | **Default value** |
 | --- | --- | --- | --- |